 Urgent Planning Scheme Amendments

-Urgent planning scheme amendments may be made to interim planning schemes under section 30IA of the Land Use Planning and Approvals Act 1993.
+Urgent planning scheme amendments may be made to interim planning schemes under section 30IA of the former provisions of the Land Use Planning and Approvals Act 1993.
 An urgent amendment is authorised by the Minister for Planning and Local Government where it meets the Act requirements and must not prejudice the public interest.
 An approved urgent amendment is advertised for 14 days however, no representation period is applicable.
 These types of amendments are more often requested by Councils to rectify anomalies in an interim planning scheme.

 Current Urgent Amendments

 Planning scheme amendments are requests received by Councils for amendments to planning schemes which sometimes includes a combined planning permit request.
 These types of amendment applications are initiated under section 34 of the former provisions of the Land Use Planning and Approvals Act 1993.
 This process requires Council to certify and advertise a draft amendment for public comment.
 Any person may then provide comments to the Council within the prescribed period.
 Council then considers any responses and reports to the Tasmanian Planning Commission.
 Where comments are received, it is usual practice for the Commission to hold hearings and a decision, which provides opportunity for modifications where approved, is then made.

 The Commission has created a flowchart of the approval process for amendment of planning schemes.